smaht-dac/smaht-portal/docs/source/download_cli.rst

     curl https://awscli.amazonaws.com/awscli-exe-linux-aarch64.zip -o awscliv2.zip
     unzip awscliv2.zip
     sudo ./aws/install
-    # The 'aws' command should not be ready for use.
+    # The 'aws' command should now be ready for use.

 For more information see: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html